Description

 - Wide bases that spread weight evenly on pallets and warehouse floors

-- Inner fixtures designed to keep heavy units away from carton edges
+- Inner fixtures are designed to keep heavy units away from carton edges

 - Clear print zones for large icons that guide handling at a distance